-The defense is a public presentation and discussion of the findings of the research program are conducted before a committee of selected faculty.
-This event marks the first time that the candidate truly expounds on and defends the meaning and significance of his or her research and knowledge of the discipline to peers and colleagues alike.
-Normally, it is open to attendance by all members of the Queen's community.
+Your oral thesis defense is a public presentation and discussion of the findings of your research, conducted before a committee of selected examiners.
+This significant event marks a culminating point in which the candidate defends the meaning and significance of their research and knowledge of the discipline to examiners, peers, colleagues, and the community.
+Normally, the oral thesis defence is open to attendance by all members of the Queen's community.

 The master's thesis should demonstrate that the candidate is capable of original and independent work; that of a doctoral student must be original and be of such value as to merit publication.

 The designated person in the student’s home department (the candidate, the supervisor, the graduate coordinator or graduate assistant) will schedule the Oral Thesis Examination by filling out the Oral Thesis Examination Form (Ph.D.; Master's).
 This form outlines the composition of the Thesis Examining Committee and the other details of the thesis examination.

 For doctoral students, the completed and signed form must reach the School of Graduate Studies no later than 25 working days before the tentative examination date.

 Master’s students must contact the Graduate Assistant or Graduate Coordinator in the Department for this deadline.

 The candidate must submit one copy of the thesis, to each member of the Thesis Examining Committee including the Chairperson, at least 25 days in advance of the oral thesis examination for PhD candidates and following departmental deadlines for Master’s candidates.